 - With the $12.6 million loan outstanding, debt ratio is 1.3.
 Above 1.0 indicates they don’t have enough assets to cover their debt.
 In addition, their debt to equity is 2.3.
 Yikes.
 The loan is not due until 2021, and since we don’t know Western State Design’s financials, it’s hard to tell whether this will be a problem.
 For now, there isn’t enough information to make that call.

 - My DCF valuation yielded $4.80/share – the price EnviroStar was trading at before the announcement of the acquisition of Western State Design.
 On September 7, 2016, the day before the announcement, it was trading at $4.76/share.
-Closing price on Friday Sep 16, 2016 was $15.45/share… Something is clearly amiss.
-(Discount rate was derived using a bottom-up approach)
+So, pre-acquisition, the company was fairly priced.

 Small company investing is a hot topic these days.
 Many investors are flocking to the small guys, and for good reason.
 Check out these 5 reasons to invest in small cap stocks and microcap stocks.

 Microcaps have a low correlation to the S&P 500, so while large cap stocks move together in response to certain economic events, microcap companies do not move along with them.
 And what’s more, during a down market, this correlation is observed to be lower, because the small pool of investors who own microcap stocks know the value of their microcap companies, so they don’t sell them off in reaction to negative news.

 Historically, microcap stocks have returned an annualized 11.7% since 1926, versus large caps at 9.4%, which is a spread of 230 basis points.
 Over time, the compounding of the spread has a significant return.

 - Influence from Activist Funds